emads22/E-neT/README.md

 # E:neT Social Network App

 ## Overview:
 E:neT is a Twitter-like social network website for making posts and following users.
-This application was developed as part of my [**CS50W**](https://cs50.harvard.edu/web/2020/) fourth project in 2023.
+This application was developed as part of my [**CS50W Fourth Project**](https://cs50.harvard.edu/web/2020/) in 2023.
 You can explore its development on [me/50](https://github.com/me50/emads22/tree/web50/projects/2020/x/network) repository.

 ---